carvjs/tools/packages/scripts/README.md

   - `src/**/__tests__/*.{js,jsx,ts,tsx`
   - `src/**/*.{spec,test}.{js,jsx,ts,tsx}`

-### Detect platform
+### Platform/Environment Detection

-The following expressions can be used to detect during the build time for which platform the current bundle is build:
+The following expressions can be used to detect during the build time for which platform and environment the current bundle is build:

 For Node.JS bundles: